0xArchitect/ludo-backend/README.md

 $ pnpm run test:cov
 ```

+## Deployment on container
+.env.example file contains all the required environment variables to run the backend.

+Docker file is added to build the package and provide the required environment to run.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).